Overview of Prepaid Wallet License or Payment Wallet

 Get response within 24 hours

-The following documents are required for getting a Prepaid Wallet License:
+The steps for getting a Prepaid Wallet Licence are as follows:

 Validity Period of Prepaid Wallet License/PPIs

-Prepaid Wallet Licenses issued have a minimum validity for a period of 1 year from the last loading/reloading date in PPIs.
-However, PPI issuers are free to issue PPIs with longer validity.
-Certificate of Payment Wallet License from RBI is valid for five years unless otherwise specified.
-However, it is also subject to review, including the cancellation by RBI.
-If PPIs are issued in the form of a card (with a validity period mentioned on the card), then the customers have the option to obtain a replacement of the card.
+The minimum validity of issued Prepaid Wallet Licences is one year from the latest loading or reloading date in PPIs.
+PPI issuers may, however, choose to issue PPIs with longer validity.
+Unless otherwise stated, the RBI's Certificate of Payment Wallet Licence is valid for five years.
+However, it is also open to review, including RBI's potential revocation.
+Customers have the opportunity to get a new card if PPIs are issued in the form of a card (with a validity period specified on the card).

 Frequently Asked Questions

-A closed wallet is a mobile wallet or an e-Wallet which is designed for making full or part-payments for the services directly provided by the wallet issuer.
-Such wallet cannot be used for making payments to any third-party service providers or for money transfers.
+A closed wallet is a mobile wallet or an electronic wallet that is intended to be used to pay in full or in part for services that are directly offered by the wallet's issuer.
+Such a wallet cannot be used to transfer money or to pay any third-party service providers.

-Semi-closed wallets have a specific contract with the issuer to accept the payment instruments but do not permit cash withdrawal or redemption by the holder & which enables the procuring of goods & services which consist of financial services at a group of clearly recognised merchant locations/ establishments.
+Semi-closed wallets have a specific agreement with the issuer to accept the payment instruments, but they do not allow cash withdrawals or redemption by the holder.
+Instead, they allow the purchase of goods and services, including financial services, at a number of clearly identified merchant locations/ establishments.

-A wallet is a small software program used for online purchase transactions.
-Many payment solution companies, such as CyberCase, offer free Wallet software that allows several methods of payment to be defined within the wallet (for example, several different credit cards).
+A wallet is a small piece of software used for online transactions.
+Numerous providers of payment solutions, including CyberCase, provide free Wallet software that enables multiple payment methods (such as a variety of credit cards) to be defined within the wallet.

-Pre-paid Payment Instruments (PPIs) are defined in the RBI Guidelines issued under the Payment and Settlements Systems Act, 2005 as payment instruments that facilitate the purchase of goods and services, including funds transfer, against the value stored on such instruments.
-PPIs are one component of the Payment System.
+Pre-paid Payment Instruments (PPIs) are described as payment instruments that enable the purchase of goods and services, including cash transfers, against the value held on such instruments in the RBI Guidelines published under the Payment and Settlements Systems Act.
+PPI is one of the components of the Payment System.